mgosma/Gosma_VSS_CI_Data/README.md

-# Supplemental Data for "Recommended DSMC Collision Model Parameters for Planetary Entry and Related Applications"
+# Supplemental Data for "Recommended Direct Simulation Monte Carlo Collision Model Parameters for Planetary Entry and Related Applications"

 By Gosma, Swaminathan Gopalan, Subramaniam, and Stephani